wikukarno/buanacoding/content/blog/go/how-to-build-a-rest-api-in-go-using-net-http.md

     answer: "Use httptest.NewRecorder and httptest.NewRequest to simulate requests.
 Assert status codes, headers, and response bodies.
 Mock dependencies or use in-memory fakes for fast, deterministic tests."
 ---

 Building a REST API in Go is one of the most practical ways to learn how Go handles HTTP servers, [JSON](https://www.buanacoding.com/2025/04/working-with-json-in-go-encode-decode.html), and struct-based logic.
-In this tutorial, you’ll learn how to create a simple RESTful API using the standard net/http package—without using any third-party frameworks.
+In this tutorial, you’ll learn how to create a simple RESTful API using the standard net/http package--without using any third-party frameworks.
 This is a great starting point before moving to more complex architectures.

 In this guide, we’ll create a simple API for managing books.
 Each book will have an ID, title, and author.